marcusoftnet/marcusoftnet.github.io/_posts/2010-12-15-specflowexe-and-mstest.md

 ### Conclusion

-In this blog post I’ve learned how hook up SpecFlow to generate tests and reports for me.
-You can [download my code here](https://github.com/marcusoftnet/Demo-Reporting-with-MsTest)
+In this blog post, I’ve learned how to hook up SpecFlow to generate tests and reports for me.
+You can [download my code here](https://github.com/marcusoftnet/Demo-Reporting-with-MsTest).